 Chapter 7 : WebDriver Manager

-Till now we have been creating driver with in the Step file and we kind of explicitly tell our script to start Chrome Driver.
-Which means later if we need to change Chrome to Firefox, we have to go into every test script to change the same.
+Till now we have been creating driver within the Step file and we kind of explicitly tell our script to start Chrome Driver.
+This means later if we need to change Chrome to Firefox, we have to go into every test script to change the same.
 Which is like bhrrhhhhhhh.
 On top of it our test is handling the logic of creating WebDriver .
 This chapter will focus on creating WebDriver Manager to handle driver creation for the test.

 Chapter 8 : Sharing Test Context with PicoContainer